Bakry-\'Emery Ricci curvature of doubly warped product of weighted spaces: Introduction

-From the Mathematical point of view, our definition of a doubly warped product of graphs behaves in many ways like its Riemannian counterpart which makes it an interesting object to study.
-A Mathematical application of the doubly warped or twisted products of graphs is that, in analogy with the smooth case, one might use these doubly warped product graphs as local models to define fibered graphs and/or graph submersions which will provide a framework for modeling what we call interplay networks or network of networks which is also used in matching problems in networks.
+From the Mathematical point of view, our definition of a doubly warped product of graphs, in many ways, resembles its Riemannian counterpart; most importantly they share similar form of inner products and similar formulas for curvature.
+This remarkable feature makes the discrete warped products interesting objects to study.
+A Mathematical application of the doubly warped or twisted products of graphs would, in analogy with the smooth case, include the use of doubly warped product graphs as local models to define fibered graphs and/or graph submersions which will provide a framework for modeling what we call interplay networks or network of networks in its most general form; the product of network structures are used in matching problems in networks.

-\subsubsection{From application point of view}
+\subsubsection{\bf \textit{\textsf{From application point of view}}}